islomar/my-notes/patterns-principles-practices-ddd.md

 ### Chapter 7: Context mapping
-* A context map should be simple enough to be understuood by domain experts and development teams alike.
+* A context map should be simple enough to be understood by domain experts and development teams alike.
 * It is a high-level, han drawn diagram that communicates a holitic picture of the contexts in play.
 * It must demonstrate the integration points and the flow of data between bounded contexts.
 * It is vital to understand who is responsible for each context that is required to change and how this change will take place.